 Some days I miss seeing Brown Pelicans floating on the waves just off shore or seeing them plummet from the sky to catch fish.

-Some days I miss Fort De Soto, the birds there and the entire experience of just being there.
+Some days I find myself missing Fort De Soto so much it hurts, the birds I found there and the entire experience of just being there.
 It is just such an amazing place, how could I not miss it?